erikerlandson/erikerlandson.github.com/source/_posts/2015-03-31-hygienic-closures-for-scala-function-serialization.markdown

       write(f, "/tmp/demo.f")
     }

-Being aware of the scenarios where parent instances are pulled into enclosures, and how to keep your enclosures clean, can save some frustration and wasted time.
+Being aware of the scenarios where parent instances are pulled into closures, and how to keep your closures clean, can save some frustration and wasted time.
 Happy programming!